aszala/PaintSkills-Simulator/README.md

  - Remove all colliders on the object and its children.
  - Add a `Box Coliider` to the parent object and scale it to fit the model
  - Add a `Rigidbody` to the parent object and under constraints, Check all `Freeze Position` and `Freeze Rotation` options.
- - Add the `Object Info` script to the parent object.
+ - Add the `ObjectInfo` script to the parent object.
 If your model has materials on its childern objects, then select the `Has Material On Children` property.
 Otherwise you can leave it unchecked.
  - Save your object as a prefab by dragging it from the Hierarchy view to the Project View.

 Select the `SceneManager` Object in the Main scene.
 This object controls all properties of the simulator.